Discover What Themes And Plugins Is Some Site Using

-What WordPress Theme Is That is a free online tool allows you to easily discover what WordPress theme a site uses (including parent and child themes).
+What WordPress Theme Is That is a free online tool that allows you to quickly discover what WordPress theme a site uses (including parent and child themes).
 Additionally, it will also detect what WordPress Plugins are in use.
 Learn how to discover and find what themes and plugins are your competitor’s WordPress site using.

-Have you ever stumbled upon a stunning website when browsing the internet, and, after you’ve picked your jaw up off the table, though: What WordPress theme is this website using?
+Have you ever stumbled upon a stunning website when browsing the internet, and after you’ve picked your jaw up off the table, thought: What WordPress theme is this website using?
 Or: Wouldn’t it be great if I could use that design on my site?
-Well, now you can — using WhatWPThemeIsThat (a free online service more commonly known as ‘What WordPress Theme Is That?’).
+Well, now you can.
+Using WhatWPThemeIsThat (a free online service more commonly known as ‘What WordPress Theme Is That?’).

-There are, of course, plenty of great WordPress theme marketplaces out there(and, if you’re not sure where to start, simply hop onto a website such as MOJO or Creative market, and you’ll no doubt find loads of gorgeous designs).
+There are plenty of significant WordPress theme marketplaces out there(and, if you’re not sure where to start, hop onto a website such as MOJO or Creative market, and you’ll no doubt find loads of gorgeous designs).

-However, nothing beats the thrill of running into the perfect design for a site that’s already out there in the wild — and if you ever find yourself face to face with a website design you absolutely love, what then?
-Unfortunately, unlike when browsing a theme store, unless you’re able to read the code behind the site, you have no immediate way of knowing what theme is being used…
+However, nothing beats the thrill of running into the perfect design for a site already out there in the wild, and if you ever find yourself face-to-face with a website design you love, what then?
+Unfortunately, unlike when browsing a theme store, unless you can read the code behind the site.
+You have no immediate way of knowing what theme is under use.

-In short: What WordPress Theme Is That is a website designed to do exactly what it says on the tin — i.e. detect the WordPress theme that any given website is using.
+In short: What WordPress Theme Is That is a website under design to do exactly what it says on the tin.
+I.e. detect the WordPress theme that any given website is using.

 Discover What WordPress Theme Is That?

-What WordPress Theme Is That is a free theme detection tool, found at WhatWPThemeIsThat.com.
-Developed by Ultimate Marketing Strategies, it was one of the first theme detection tools to market, having been launched way back in 2011.
+What WordPress Theme Is That is a free theme detection tool present at WhatWPThemeIsThat.com.
+Developed by Ultimate Marketing Strategies.
+It was one of the first theme detection tools to market, launched way back in 2011.

 Of course, first and foremost, a website has to be running WordPress to have any hope of you detecting its theme — here’s a quick tutorial of ours on how to test whether a website is using WordPress for yourself.

-If this first criterion is met, What WordPress Theme Is That can then dig into a website’s code to look for tell-tale signs of the site’s theme.
+Suppose this first criterion is up.
+What WordPress Theme Is That can dig into a website’s code to look for tell-tale signs of the site’s theme.
 Follow this to discover what WordPress plugins and themes some site is using.

-In addition to a site’s theme, the tool is also capable of picking up which plugins a website is using.
-However, this is a far more difficult proposition, and it’s unlikely that each and every plugin in use will be detected (more on this below).
+In addition to a site’s theme, the tool can also pick up which plugins a website uses.
+However, this is a far more difficult proposition.
+It’s unlikely that every plugin will be detected (more on this below).

-So far, so good then — you probably now have a good idea of what to expect from the tool.
+So far, so good, then.
+So, you probably now have a good idea of what to expect from the tool.
 However, there are a few limitations to its detective skills.

 For starters, not all WordPress websites will produce results.
-For security purposes, some websites will actively hide that they’re using WordPress, as well as the theme they’re using.
+For security purposes, some websites will actively hide that they’re using WordPress and the theme they’re using.

-Secondly, the WordPress website in question may be using a custom theme, developed from scratch.
-(It’s also worth pointing out that if a commercial theme has been modified, What WordPress Theme Is That won’t pick up on this fact.)
+Secondly, the WordPress website may use a custom theme developed from scratch.
+(It’s also worth pointing out that if a commercial piece has been appearing.
+What WordPress Theme Is That won’t pick up on this fact.)

-Going further, the tool’s attempts to detect plugins will be hindered if the plugin isn’t active on a particular page.
-If you’re looking to find out the name of a specific plugin, make sure you find a URL that you’re sure it’s being under use.
+The tool’s attempts to detect plugins will be up if the plugin isn’t active on a particular page.
+If you’re looking to find out the name of a specific plugin, make sure you find a URL on which you’re sure it’s being under use.
 Follow this to discover what WordPress plugins and themes some site is using.

 Using the site

-Simply access WhatWPThemeIsThat.com, then input the URL you want to check.
-Remember: Some websites will use different themes on different URLs — for example, they may have a separate theme for their blog.
-Similarly, if your focus is on plugins, make sure you choose a URL that you know the functionality is active on.
+Access WhatWPThemeIsThat.com, then input the URL you want to check.
+Remember: Some websites will use different themes on different URLs.
+So, for example, they may have a different theme for their blog.
+Similarly, if your focus is on plugins, choose a URL on which you know the functionality is active.

 If the website you’ve searched for isn’t using WordPress, you’ll see an error message such as this one:

-If, however, it is using WordPress, the tool will return as much information as it can.
+If, however, it is using WordPress, the tool will return as much information as possible.
 This information is split into two sections: Themes and plugins.

-To answer this, I’ve set up a testing environment specifically, with the free Twenty Sixteen theme installed.
+I’ve set up a testing environment specifically with the free Twenty Sixteen theme installed to answer this.

-I have also installed eight free plugins that are actively seen on the front end of the website.
+I have also installed eight free plugins that are actively present on the front end of the website.
 The plugins I’ve selected are: